biscuit-auth/website/docs/src/Authorization-Policies.md

  - `checks` each block can define new checks (queries that need to match in order to make the biscuit valid)

 Let's assume the user is sending this token with a `PUT /bucket_5678/folder1/hello.txt` HTTP request.
-The verifier would then load the token's facts and rules, along with facts from the request:
+The authorizer would then load the token's facts and rules, along with facts from the request:

 ```